voder-ai/create-fastify-ts/docs/testing-strategy.md

 - Keep helpers small and focused; avoid over-abstracting at the cost of clarity.

 For example, a helper to create a test Fastify instance with all plugins registered can keep individual tests focused on behavior, not setup.

+### Shared helpers for dev server and generated projects

+This repository already includes several shared helpers that you should prefer over re-implementing similar logic inside new tests:

+- `src/dev-server.test-helpers.ts` – encapsulates creating temporary project directories and starting the `dev-server.mjs` script under different environments.
+Use these helpers when you need to exercise:
+  - Port auto‑discovery and strict `PORT` semantics for the dev server.
+  - `DEV_SERVER_SKIP_TSC_WATCH` behavior in test mode.
+  - Hot‑reload behavior when compiled files in `dist/src/` change.

+- `src/generated-project.test-helpers.ts` – encapsulates creating full generated projects in OS temp directories, linking `node_modules` from the repo, running `tsc` builds, and starting the compiled server from `dist/src/index.js`.
+Use these helpers when you need to:
+  - Verify production builds and runtime behavior of generated projects (for example, `/health` responses and absence of `src/` in logs).
+  - Assert logging behavior and log‑level configuration in compiled servers.

+When adding new tests that touch the dev server or generated projects:

+- **Do not** shell out directly to `npm init @voder-ai/fastify-ts` or re‑create temp‑project logic unless there is a strong reason.
+- Prefer extending these helpers or adding small, focused utilities next to them so that future tests can share the same behavior.
+- Keep helper APIs small and intention‑revealing (for example, `initializeGeneratedProject`, `runTscBuildForProject`, `startCompiledServerViaNode`).
+This keeps tests readable and reduces duplication across suites.

 ## Evolving Coverage